Appointment of a Manager and Compulsory Acquisition – The Twin Powers

 Free webinar recording - available to watch now

-From 1 October 2014, anyone engaged in property management work in England became required by law to belong to one of three government-approved redress schemes.
+From 1 October 2014, anyone engaged in property management work in England became required by law to belong to a government-approved redress scheme.
 This requirement means that leaseholders and freeholders dealing with property managers will be able to complain to an independent body about the service they have received.
 Ultimately, the requirement for property managers to belong to a redress scheme will promote best practice, drive up standards and potentially see the demise of bad property managers.